-MVD (Ministry of Internal Affairs).
-Ministry that controls the ordinary police (militia).
-From 1853 to 1854, the MVD was also in charge of security at home and intelligence work abroad.
+MVD (MINISTRY OF INTERNAL AFFAIRS) Ministry that controlled the ordinary police (militia).
+From 1953 to 1954, the MVD was also in charge of security at home and intelligence work abroad.
 See Secret Police.

-MYASKOVSKY, NICHOLAS YAKOVLEVICH (1881-1950).
-Polish-born Russian composer and teacher.
-Myaskovsky studied under Glière, Lyadov, and Rimsky-Korsakov (q.v.) before serving in the front as a military engineer (1914-18).
+MYASKOVSKY, NIKOLAI YAKOVLEVICH (1881 - 1950) Polish-born Russian composer and teacher.
+Myaskovsky studied under Glière, Lyadov, and Rimsky-Korsakov before serving at the front as a military engineer (1914-1918).
 In 1921 he was appointed professor at Moscow Conservatory.
 A prolific symphony writer, he was considered to be the foremost teacher of composition in Russia.
 Myaskovsky's works include 27 symphonies, 2 cantatas, 13 string quartets, songs, orchestral works, and piano pieces.

-MYTISHCHI.
-Town 14 miles (22 km) NNE of Moscow.
+MYTISHCHI Town 14 miles (22 km) north-northeast of Moscow.
 Industries include textiles and the town manufactures railway rolling stock.
-Population (1977) 136,000.
+Population (1991) 153,900.